-PREMIER SHOWMANSHIP QUALIFIER IS OPEN TO EXHIBITORS FROM JR & SR CLASSES RECEIVING A BLUE DANISH - Participation is optional and showing in premier is inferred if you go in qualifier.
+PREMIER SHOWMANSHIP QUALIFIER IS OPEN TO JR OR SR EXHIBITORS WHO RECEIVE A BLUE DANISH IN THEIR SHOWMANSHIP CLASS.
+Novice exhibitors of any age are not eligible for Premier Showmanship.

+Participation is optional and showing in premier is inferred if you go in qualifier.

-- -Read General Rules and Regulations.
-All 4-H exhibitors must have submitted their record books.
-(See General Rule 7). - -Read 4-H Livestock Requirements. - -For Fitting & Showmanship, whites are required. - -All exhibitors must wear shoes that completely cover the foot.
-Clogs, flip-flops, sandals, etc. are not allowed. - -You must enter one Fitting & Showmanship Lot. - -To show in a purebred class the exhibitor must present registration papers. - -Kids under 3 months fall under Dam's health papers.
+- -All exhibitors must wear shoes that completely cover the foot.
+Clogs, flip-flops, sandals, etc. are not allowed. - -You must enter one Fitting & Showmanship Lot. - -To show in a purebred class, the exhibitor must present registration papers. - -Kids under 3 months fall under Dam's health papers.